JonesyJava/student-workbook/src/reflections/wk5/19-day.md

 # Day 16 - Week 4
 ## Intro to MongoDB, API's, and Relationships
 Today we started the day with a morning challenge.
 The morning challenge we were to create a function that determines who will win in a battle for Middle Earth.
 We were given an array of values for both sides and set to create the solution via JavaScript.
+During the afternoon we were tasked with creating a Planet DB using MongoDB but had to have an example of One-to-Many & Many-to-Many (link below).
 ## In simple terms what is a sub-document?
 Sub-Documents are documents that are nested in other documents.
 You can spot a sub-document when a schema is nested within another schema.
 ## When might you use a sub-document?